 7. You can stabilize curved strokes of a line by going to Brush Properties and increasing the value of Streamline, found under Stroke Path.
 This is a great way to get smooth lettering.

-8. Easily give a shape texture by selecting a layer, then adding another layer and picking a lighter or darker hue of the shape’s color with a textured brush like Bonobo Chalk to paint within the shape you have selected.
+8. Easily add texture to a shape by selecting the layer that contains your shape and swiping with two fingers to the right, this will set it to Alpha Lock.
+Next pick a lighter or darker hue of the shape’s color and with a textured brush like Bonobo Chalk paint within the shape you have selected.

 Join Rhianna and the Spoonflower on Instagram for January’s Doodle-a-Day Challenge!

 Rhianna Wurman is the owner and illustrator of paper goods company Ello Lovey and the Doodle-A-Day host on Instagram.
 Her colorful greeting cards and art prints celebrate the whimsy and simplicity of the everyday.
 When Rhianna isn’t designing, she can be found hiking with her husband in the mountains of Asheville, NC.
 Follow along with Rhianna’s illustrations and Doodle-A-Day challenges over on her Instagram feed @ellolovey!